 This includes allegations made against agency and supply staff, volunteers and contractors.
-Should an allegation be made against the headteacher, this will be reported to the Chair of the Governing Board.
+Should an allegation be made against the headteacher, this will be reported to the chair of the governing board.

-In the event that neither the headteacher nor Chair of the Governing Board is contactable on that day, the information must be passed to and dealt with by either the member of staff acting as headteacher / the DSL or the Vice Chair of the Governing Body (Barbara Moorhead).
+In the event that neither the headteacher nor chair of the governing board is contactable on that day, the information must be passed to and dealt with by either the member of staff acting as headteacher or the vice chair of the governing body.